-When I moved to the Pacific Northwest, I had no idea what Salmon was.
-Heck, I couldn’t even pronounce it and called it “Sal Mond” until a kind friend told me what was up.
+I was such a stranger to the fish that I couldn’t even pronounce it and called it “Sal Mond” until a kind friend told me what was up.
 Of course, it seems like every time I turn around there are a host of words with pronunciations that make no sense in Oregon.

-G/F Paleo Salmon Cakes
+How to make Paleo Salmon Cakes

 In a bowl break the salmon up with a fork and add the diced onion, celery and spices.